mattlianje/etl4s/docs/opentelemetry.md

 # Telemetry

 etl4s provides a minimal telemetry interface.
-This interface exists to decouple telemetry from specific backends - write once, backend anywhere.
+This interface exists to decouple telemetry from specific backends.

 ## How It Works